Victorian Railways T class: Re-weighing

+Engines sold off

 Many were withdrawn in the late 1980s with the arrival of the G class locomotives.
 In October 1992, six low nose locomotives were sold to Australian National with five entering service as the CK class as shunters and bankers in Adelaide.
 All were included in the sale of Australian National to Australian Southern Railroad in November 1997.
 One was resold to SCT Logistics with the remaining four operating on the narrow gauge Eyre Peninsula Railway as at January 2014.

+As of July 1987, thirteen of the 28 flat-top T class units had been converted to P class locomotives and six were listed for sale or lease.
+T320 was nominally allocated to the Newport Railway Museum, T334 and T342 were leased to APM to work the private siding between Maryvale and their mill, and T325, T335 and T341 were expected to be cannibalised for parts; these three were noted as having 567CR engines, like the later units, rather than their original 567C engines.
+T346 was only a shell at this point, and was due to be cut up.
+T413 was used between pairs of H class engines H1, H3 or H5 working the North Geelong grain loop, while T345 was working with H2 on Melbourne Hump Yard.

-In 1987, T343, T322, T323 and T324 were sold to Bob White Electrix in Geelong for use as stationary generator units, providing electrical power for testing high voltage electric motors and generators, bound for submarines.
-The estimated cost by the State Electricity Commission (SEC) of Victoria to install electrical transformers and a connection to the state electricity grid was exponentially higher than the rumoured purchase price from V/line of $2500 per locomotive.
-The locomotives had their bogies removed and were placed on concrete blocks, side-by-side, at the Bob White Electrix facility at North Shore.
-The locomotives initially retained their VR liveries, however have since been painted solid blue.
+In 1987, flat top units T322, T323, T324 and T343 were sold to Bob White Electrix in Geelong for use as stationary generator units, providing electrical power for testing high voltage electric motors and generators, bound for submarines.
+The estimated cost by the State Electricity Commission (SEC) of Victoria to install electrical transformers and a connection to the state electricity grid was exponentially higher than the rumoured purchase price from V/line of per locomotive.
+All four engines were moved from Melbourne to North Geelong on 18 June 1987, then to a siding at North Shore two days later.
+The locomotives had their bogies removed and were placed at the Bob White Electrix facility at North Shore on concrete blocks, side-by-side with cabs at the west end, in numeric order increasing from T322 at the north end.
+On 1 July, T322 was moved over by flatbed truck, followed by T323 and T324 on 15 July and T343 on 16 July.
+They initially retained their VR liveries, however have since been painted solid blue.
 These units are still located at this facility and still appear to be in use as of 2023.